ggozad/Backbone.cachingSync/README.md

 ## License

-Backbone.cachingSync is Copyright (C) 2012 Yiorgis Gozadinos.
-It is distributed under the MIT license.
+Backbone.cachingSync is Copyright (C) 2012 Yiorgis Gozadinos, Crypho AS It is distributed under the MIT license.

 [Backbone]: http://documentcloud.github.com/backbone